Immigration to Costa Rica: Jamaican

 For the construction of the Atlantic Railroad, Henry Meiggs Keith, an American hired by the Costa Rican government, insisted on utilizing "black" (later known as Afro-American) workers for clearing the forest and building the railroad tracks, and in 1872 the first group of Jamaicans entered the country.
 These Jamaicans and their descendants would become the main inhabitants of the Caribbean region of the country, thereby establishing a culture that was unique within Costa Rica.
 Two large Jamaican migrations occurred; firstly, during the railroad construction era, and then in the next century, for the banana plantations owned by the United Standard Fruit Company.

 Japanese

 According to the census of 2012, the Japanese community in Costa Rica amounts to 190 people.
 The Japanese have developed many technological companies in the country.

 Mexicans

 Costa Rica is most popular Central American country for Mexican immigration.
 The waves of migration from Mexico to Costa Rica started in 1970s, as people were attracted to its stable democracy, mild climate and political stability.
 According to the census of 2012, 4,285 Mexicans were living in Costa Rica from Nuevo León, Tamaulipas, Chihuahua, Baja California and Mexico City.
 They are typically professionals, doctors, secretaries, among other roles.
 Costa Rica is the ninth most popular destination for Mexican immigrants in the world.

 Nicaraguans

 Nicaraguans constitute nearly three-quarters of the foreign-born population of Costa Rica.
 In 1984, there were 45,918 Nicaraguan-born people in Costa Rica.
-In 2012, the number had grown to around 287,000.
+In 2012, the number had grown to around 287,000, reflecting significant migration driven by socio-political instability in Nicaragua.
+Panamanians According to the 2012 census, there are 11,427 Panamanians in Costa Rica.
+They mainly live in San José.
+They form 4.1% of the immigrant population, making them the fifth-largest immigrant community in Costa Rica.
+This migration is influenced by a history of authoritarian rule, economic disparities, and political unrest in Nicaragua; the intensification of these factors increased under Ortega's presidency which has seen "over 200,000 citizens forced into exile due to persecution by the Nicaraguan dictatorship".

+Many Nicaraguans have settled in the northern zone of Costa Rica, a region integral to the national food supply.
+It's important to note that Nicaraguan migrants historically have contributed significantly to various local economies, especially in agriculture and domestic work.
+Even more than in prior years, they are facing social and legal challenges due to their immigration status and the laws concerning immigration and refugee rights in Costa Rica.